The level crossing at Ufton Nervet in Berkshire where seven people died in a 2004 rail accident is to be closed and replaced with a bridge like this.

 The company will now look to design the new road crossing, negotiate with land owners and find the necessary funding.

-Network Rail has announced its preferred option for replacing the level crossing in Ufton Nervet where seven people died in an accident in 2004.
+Network Rail is to close the level crossing at Ufton Nervet where seven people died in a rail disaster in 2004.